iadvize/documentation/Documentation.md

 | pricePromotion | Price promotion | String |  |
 | priceSpecial | Price special | String |  |

-### The Visitor Profile
+### The visitor profile

-The Visitor profile interaction enables iAdvize's Console panel users to access to the visitor's CRM profile in a single click.
+The visitor profile interaction enables iAdvize's Console panel users to access to the visitor's CRM profile in a single click.
 Agents can overview the visitor's CRM profile in a new window while they are chatting.
 Operators can then edit it or simply look for information.

 To be able to retrieve the CRM profile, iAdvize must be able to identify the visitor thanks to an email and/or an external ID.

 ![VisitorProfile](./assets/images/visitorprofilefeature@2x.png)

-**Add a Visitor Profile Connector and Configure it** In order to set the right connector parameters, all you have to do is to declare:
+**Add a visitor profile connector and configure it** In order to set the right connector parameters, all you have to do is to declare:
 * The connector URL - this is your visitor's profile URL